TronTram/TimeTracker/.ai/step-logs/step-05-clerk-authentication.md

 ## Files Ready for Integration

 The following components are ready to be integrated into the main application:
-- `UserMenu` - Can be added to navigation bars
+- `UserMenu` - Integrated into dashboard layout navigation
 - `SignOutButton` - Can be used anywhere sign-out is needed
 - `AuthProvider` - Should be wrapped around the app
 - `useAuth` - Available for any component needing auth state
+- `ThemeToggle` - Integrated into navigation header
+- Dashboard layout - Provides consistent navigation for protected routes

 ## Troubleshooting